conda-forge/admin-requests/.github/PULL_REQUEST_TEMPLATE.md

 Please use the text below to add context about this PR, especially if:
 - You want to mark packages as broken
 - You want to archive a feedstock
+- You want to request access to opt-in CI resources

 Cheers and thank you for contributing to conda-forge!
 -->